bearform/css/README.md

 # CSS

-A collection of useful snippets and style sheets.
+A collection of useful style sheets.

 Tonic is a CSS reset that extends [modern-normalize](https://github.com/sindresorhus/modern-normalize).